-Looking at the church to your right you will see a mini roundabout, here stood the mighty 'Newgate' one of the northern entrances to the Town.
+Looking at the church to your right you will see traffic lights, here stood the mighty 'Newgate' one of the northern entrances to the Town.
 The church suffered severe damage at the Siege of Newcastle.
 It stands now, after centuries of alterations, the oldest church in Newcastle.
 Begin at the Church entrance on Newgate Street.
 Leave by walking through the Churchyard exit at the rear of the Church where stands a portion of the City wall.
 You are now on Gallowgate.
 Turn left and at the next corner you will see on your right St. James Park.
 Home of Newcastle United Football Club.
-In front of you is Gallowgate bus concourse, further on past the roundabout are The Newcastle Breweries.
+On the left past the traffic light is The Sandman Hotel and the new University of Newcastle complex.

 City Wall 1095.

-Turn left (into St. Andrews Street) and cross the road toward the pub.
+Turn left (into St. Andrews Street) where you will see the gate into China Town, cross the road toward the pub.
 At this point in the wall during the 1644 siege of Newcastle, heavy Scottish cannon fire breached the wall.
 Before reaching the pub, on your right, you will see an alley.
 Look along the alley, you will see The Heber Tower and a well preserved section of the city wall running parallel with Stowell Street.
-Either walk the alley or preferably walk back out into China Town.
+Either walk along the alley or preferably walk back out into China Town.

 China Town (Stowell Street)

-Having viewed the wall come out of the alley turn right, walk past the pub, keeping it to your right.
+Having viewed the wall come out of the alley turn right, walk past the pub.
 Now walk along Stowell Street into Newcastle's China Town.
-(Restaurants, food super markets and atmosphere).
+(Restaurants, food, super markets and a great atmosphere).